MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-reporting-server.md

 ::: moniker-end

-## Install SSRS
+## Install and configure SSRS

 An installation of SSRS that Operations Manager uses *can't be shared with any other application*.
-The reason is that changes the base SSRS installation undergoes changes to accommodate user roles and authentication with Operations Manager.
+The reason is that the base SSRS installation undergoes changes to accommodate user roles and authentication with Operations Manager.
 If any reports exist on the SSRS instance where the Operations Manager installer for reporting services runs, all existing data and reports are overwritten.

 For information about how to install and configure SSRS, see the [SQL Server installation guide](/sql/database-engine/install-windows/install-sql-server).

-## Install SSRS on NTLM-hardened enterprises
+### Install SSRS on NTLM-hardened enterprises

 In Operations Manager 2016 and later, disabling NTLM as an organizational policy affects Operations Manager reporting services.
 If your organization disabled NTLM, you can select the reporting manager's **Authentication Type** value as **Windows Negotiate** while installing SSRS.
 NTLM is the default option.

 > [!NOTE]
-> Authentication type options are available only when you install the reporting manager on a remote server.
+> Options for authentication type are available only when you install the reporting manager on a remote server.

 To disable NTLM, you must meet these requirements:

 - If SSRS and SQL Server are both installed on remote servers, ensure that [SDK](/troubleshoot/system-center/scom/http-500-error-connecting-to-web-console#register-the-sdk-spns), [SSRS](/sql/reporting-services/report-server/register-a-service-principal-name-spn-for-a-report-server), and [SQL Server](/sql/database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections) service principal names (SPNs) are set.
-- If SSRS is installed on a remote server and SQL Server and the management server are installed on the same machine, [SDK](/troubleshoot/system-center/scom/http-500-error-connecting-to-web-console#register-the-sdk-spns) and [SSRS](/sql/reporting-services/report-server/register-a-service-principal-name-spn-for-a-report-server) SPNs are required.
+- If SSRS is installed on a remote server, and SQL Server and the management server are installed on the same machine, [SDK](/troubleshoot/system-center/scom/http-500-error-connecting-to-web-console#register-the-sdk-spns) and [SSRS](/sql/reporting-services/report-server/register-a-service-principal-name-spn-for-a-report-server) SPNs are required.
-- If SQL Server is installed on remote server and SSRS and the management server are installed on the same machine, ensure that [SQL Server](/sql/database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections), [SSRS](/sql/reporting-services/report-server/register-a-service-principal-name-spn-for-a-report-server), and [SDK](/troubleshoot/system-center/scom/http-500-error-connecting-to-web-console#register-the-sdk-spns) SPNs are set.
+- If SQL Server is installed on remote server, and SSRS and the management server are installed on the same machine, ensure that [SQL Server](/sql/database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections), [SSRS](/sql/reporting-services/report-server/register-a-service-principal-name-spn-for-a-report-server), and [SDK](/troubleshoot/system-center/scom/http-500-error-connecting-to-web-console#register-the-sdk-spns) SPNs are set.

-## Verify that SSRS is configured correctly
+### Verify that SSRS is configured correctly

 1. Verify that the **ReportServer** and **ReportServerTempDB** databases in SQL Server Management Studio are located on the standalone server: